 PHILIPS MODEL 210 (CIRCA 1950)

-The Philips model 210 was manufactured by Philips Electrical Industries of N.Z.
+The Philips model 210 was manufactured for various outlets by Philips Electrical Industries of N.Z.
 Ltd in about 1950.

 Other radios based on the same chassis: